AlphaKretin/bastion-bot/README.md

 ### Scripting Library
 Usage: `.f [function name]`, `.c [constant name]`, `.param [parameter name]`

 Bastion can return information about YGOPro's Lua API with the above commands.
 All results that match your query will be displayed, in pages of 9.
 Type or edit `.p[page number]` to change pages.
-Entries will be displayed with a corresponding number - type o edit `.d[number]` to see a more detailed description of that entry, if available.
+Entries will be displayed with a corresponding number - type or edit `.d[number]` to see a more detailed description of that entry, if available.

 ### .skill
 Usage: `.skill [name]`